 Military Ridge State Trail | Permitted Uses and Trail Fees

-Permitted Uses for this trail include biking, hiking, in-line skating, skiing and snowmobiling (on designated limestone sections).
+Permitted Uses for this trail include biking, hiking, skiing and snowmobiling (on designated limestone sections).
 Snowmobiles are not permitted on the paved section of the trail between Fitchburg and Verona.
 Uses not permitted on the trail include motorized vehicles, ATVs, hunting and horses.
 You can find parking, restrooms, and picnic areas along the trail.
 Pets are welcome, but must be leashed.

 The Military Ridge State Trail was originally constructed by the United States Army around 1835 as a connection between frontier forts.
 From 1880 to around 1925, the trail was used as a railroad corridor for the Chicago Tomah and Railway Company.
 This railway line was eventually abandoned due to a decline in passenger service, and in 1993, the trail was converted to a recreational trail.
 Since 1993, Wisconsinites and visitors from across the region enjoy this trail for multiple uses.